TheCuteOwl/PixelBoard-FR-Data/README.md

 # PixelBoard Data

-various data from [a website](https://www.pixelboard.fr/), including information about users, pixels, and URLs inside the pixels.
+various data from [a website](https://www.pixelboard.fr/) (French), including information about users, pixels, and URLs inside the pixels.

 YOU CAN REQUESTS DATA TO BE REMOVED !